Vlasko/electricity-upload/README.md

 ```
 ### Schedule Download/Upload
 Crontab should be used to schedule `processing.py` once every day.
 This script will;
-- scrape electricity price data from the Octopus API
+- download electricity price data from the Octopus API
 - upload electricity price data to AWS S3 bucket
 - convert electricity demand data from json format to csv format
 - upload electricity demand data to AWS S3 bucket